 The use of BPF enables Cilium to achieve all of this in a way that is highly scalable even for large-scale environments.

-The remainder of this documentation is divided into four sections:
+The remainder of this documentation is divided into the following sections:

 - Getting Started : Provides a simple tutorial for running a small Cilium setup on your laptop.
 Intended as an easy way to get your hands dirty applying Cilium security policies between containers.